ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

  <img src = "./screenshots/logger_file.png" />
-Each ETL takes between 12 to 15 minutes to run, depending on the internet speed.
+The first ETL run takes between 12 to 15 minutes, depending on the internet speed.
+Subsequent ETL runs take about 8 to 10 minutes.